 On April 5, France became the first country to ban textured breast implants linked to a rare form of non-Hodgkin’s lymphoma.

-And while the Food and Drug Administration (FDA) has released its own findings on the relationship between textured breast implants and breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) — the cancer affects the immune system — it is not a move as final as France’s ban.
+And while the U.S. Food and Drug Administration (FDA) has released its own findings on the relationship between textured breast implants and breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) — the cancer affects the immune system — it is not a move as final as France’s ban.

 Instead, “the FDA is carefully looking into the issue by demanding more carefully controlled studies and more follow up of implant patients,” says John Burns Jr, M.D., a Dallas-based plastic surgeon.
 In fact, he points out that the FDA issued warning letters to two implant manufacturers (Mentor Worldwide LLC of Irvine, California, and Sientra, Inc. of Santa Barbara, California) due to their lack of implant safety studies.

 Perhaps the difference in action is due to statistics: Europe uses more textured implants than America.
 A 2017 study proves this difference, stating that in the U.S. 87 percent of implants were smooth and 13 percent were textured, whereas over 90 percent of European implants were textured.

 This is, of course, not the first implant-related ban.
 “Silicone implants were on a hold, or on a ban, by the FDA from 1992-2007.
 The accusation, which was a class action lawsuit — that originated by John O’Quinn out of Houston — was that breast implants caused autoimmune diseases,” says Bonnie Baldwin, M.D., a plastic surgeon based in Houston.
 Like we have BIA-ALCL now, this was called Breast Implant Illness, says Burns.
 But there was not enough proof.
 “If you [took] 1,000 women with implants and 1,000 women without, the same number of women got autoimmune disease,” Baldwin explains.

 But this time around, there is proof.
 Textured implants (both saline and silicone) have been linked to BIA-ALCL.
 First reported in 2011, there have now been 457 cases of BIA-ALCL, with nine deaths, according to the FDA.